-When the Songwriter is in the Band
+When the Songwriter Is in the Band

 Make a Contract

-That's easy if one person always writes the songs without any input, but as others add their ideas to a song, you may be surprised how easy one person's passing suggestion is another person's full collaboration.
-If you think you've co-written a song with someone, make sure they see it that, too, and that it gets registered as such.
+It's also important to always be very clear about exactly who is considered the songwriter for a particular track.
+That's easy if one person always writes the songs without any input.
+But as others add their ideas to a song, you may be surprised to find that one person's passing suggestion is another's full collaboration.
+If you think you've co-written a song with someone, make sure they see it that way, too.
+And ensure it gets registered as such.